hansroh/skitai/README.rst

     promise.get ('req-0', "http://my-server.com", meta = {'created': time.time ()})
     return was.response ("200 OK", promise, [('Content-Type', 'text/plain')])

-But it is important that meta arg should be as keyword arg, and DON'T use '__reqid' as meta data key. '__reqid' is used internally.
+But it is important that meta arg should be as keyword arg, and DON'T use 'reqid' as meta data key. 'reqid' is used internally.

 Creating async response proxy: